Chvt - change foreground virtual terminal (VT) (tty) - prevent malware from forced tty change

 Issue:

-Malware could switch to another tty but can’t attempt to log in there or feed any data.
-Malware could pull the user from an emergency session tty back to the original graphical session where the malware runs.
+Malware could switch to another tty.
+Malware could pull the user from an emergency session tty back to the active VT used by the graphical session, where the malware runs.

 How to reproduce:

-1. login into a tty3 - ideally as root
+1. log in into a tty3

-2. chvt 3 && sleep 3 && chvt 2
+3. chvt 3 && sleep 3 && chvt 2

-This also works which is a bit scary.
-So chvt can even boss around root.
+This works which is a bit scary.

 This forced terminal change is something I’d like to fix.